DataCanvasIO/HyperGBM/README.md

 [Doc](https://hypergbm.readthedocs.io/en/latest/) | [中文](https://hypergbm.readthedocs.io/zh_CN/latest/)

 ## We Are Hiring！
-Dear folks, we are opening several precious positions based in Beijing both for professionals and interns avid in AutoML/NAS, please send your resume/cv to yangjian@zetyun.com.
+Dear folks,we are offering challenging opportunities located in Beijing for both professionals and students who are keen on AutoML/NAS.
+Come be a part of DataCanvas!
+Please send your CV to yangjian@zetyun.com.
 (Application deadline: TBD.)

 ## What is HyperGBM
-HyperGBM is a library that supports full-pipeline AutoML, which completely covers the end-to-end stages of data cleaning, preprocessing, feature generation and selection, model selection and hyperparameter optimization.It is a real-AutoML tool for tabular data.
+HyperGBM is a full pipeline automated machine learning (AutoML) toolkit designed for tabular data.
+It covers the complete end-to-end ML processing stages, consisting of data cleaning, preprocessing, feature generation and selection, model selection and hyperparameter optimization.

 ## Overview

-Unlike most AutoML approaches that focus on tackling the hyperparameter optimization problem of machine learning algorithms, HyperGBM can put the entire process from data cleaning to algorithm selection in one search space for optimization.
-End-to-end pipeline optimization is more like a sequential decision process, thereby HyperGBM uses reinforcement learning, Monte Carlo Tree Search, evolution algorithm combined with a meta-learner to efficiently solve such problems.
+HyperGBM optimizes the end-to-end ML processing stages within one search space, which differs from most existing AutoML approaches that only tackle partial stages, for instance, hyperparameter optimazation.
+This full pipeline optimization process is very similar to a sequential decision process (SDP).
+Therefore, HyperGBM utilizes reinforcement learning, Monte Carlo Tree Search, evolution algorithm combined with a meta-learner to efficiently solve the pipeline optimization problem.

-As the name implies, the ML algorithms used in HyperGBM are all GBM models, and more precisely the gradient boosting tree model, which currently includes XGBoost, LightGBM and Catboost.

-The underlying search space representation and search algorithm in HyperGBM are powered by the [Hypernets](https://github.com/DataCanvasIO/Hypernets) project a general AutoML framework.
+HyperGBM, as indicated in the name, involves several gradient boosting tree models (GBM), namely, XGBoost, LightGBM and Catboost.
+What's more, it could access the [Hypernets](https://github.com/DataCanvasIO/Hypernets), a general automated machine learning framework, and introduce its advanced characteristics in data cleaning, feature engineering and model ensemble.
+Additionally, the search space representation and search algorithm inside Hyper GBM are also provided by Hypernets.

 ## Tutorial
 * [Quick Start](https://hypergbm.readthedocs.io/en/latest/quick_start.html)